-• Project Location: 1st District
+- Project Location: 1st District - Project Description: This project seeks to construct the sewer, water, and roadway infrastructure in the recently acquired Clark High School athletic fields in order to address the new housing shortage and create a desperately needed influx of new residential housing.
+Community meetings were held in mid-2022 and on November 30, 2022.
+An auction was held in summer of 2023 and all lots were purchased.
+The project was bid out and work began in fall of 2023.
+The project continues to be on track and will be finalized in the first half of 2024.
+The additional funds being requested are due to costs exceeding the original budget estimate.

-Project Description: This project seeks to construct the sewer, water, and roadway infrastructure in the recently acquired Clark High School athletic fields to address new housing shortage and create a desperately needed influx of new residential housing.
-A community meeting was held in mid-2022 and a further community meeting is being held on November 30, 2022 to finalize the lot plan for the new single family housing.
-The project continues to be on track to go to bid and constructed in 2023.
+4. Downtown Hohman Phase I ((Revenue Replacement/Pay Go/Green Infrastructure)

-4. Downtown Hohman Phase I (Revenue Replacement/Pay Go/Green Infrastructure)
+- ARPA Funds 1.0: \$5,000,000

-ARPA Funds 1.0: \$5,000,000
+- ARPA Funds 2.0: \$1,600,000

-APRA Funds 2.0: \$1,600,000
+- ARPA Funds 3.0: \$400,000

-Project Location: 2nd District
+- Project Location: 2nd District

-This project seeks to reconstruct Hohman Avenue from Sibley Street to Russell Street in the "before the train" revitalization of downtown Hammond, and includes the realignment of Rimbach Street.
-This exciting project improves the feel of downtown with reduced travel lanes and adds additional angled parking in the median of commitment the city has made to the developers of much needed residential rental units in downtown Hammond.
-The project includes relocation of the fountain, improved traffic signal at Hohman and Sibley, removal of traffic signals through the downtown corridor and robust new green streetscape amenities.
-This project began in due to bids being received higher than anticipated due to the state of the economy and inflationary pressures on projects.
+- This project seeks to reconstruct Hohman Avenue from Sibley Street to Russell Street in the "before the train" revitalization of downtown Hammond and includes the realignment of Rimbach Street.
+This exciting project improves the feel of downtown with reduced travel lanes and adds additional angled parking in the median of Hohman that promotes a walkable downtown.
+This project is essential to the commitment the city has made to the developers of much needed residential rental units in downtown Hammond.
+The project includes relocation of the fountain, improved traffic signal at Hohman and Sibley, removal of traffic signals through the